selden-lin/angular-task-app/README.md

 # angular-task-app
 - Is task app that divides tasks into types and lets users enter when they may be due and how much time they have spent on them
 - tasks will be grouped into school, work and leisure/errands
+- the db that shows how much time you are spending on tasks per day or by category is not done

 # pages
 - login
 - dashboard